pilarcode/pilarcode/docs/tui_frameworks.md

 - [frezee](https://github.com/charmbracelet/freeze) Generate images of code and terminal output.
 - [glow](https://github.com/charmbracelet/glow) Render markdown on the CLI, with pizzazz.
 - [litter](https://github.com/tuxcanfly/litter) A lightweight terminal-based read-only browser
+- [rich-cli](https://github.com/textualize/rich-cli) Rich-cli is a command line toolbox for fancy output in the terminal